 Lucía Arana Igarza, , Grantee Link >

 Lucía Arana Igarza is a writer and podcaster based in Spain.
 She received a grant for “Derecho y Animales, el Podcast de INTERcids,” the first podcast in Spain, and in Spanish, on animal rights from the legal perspective.
-It is based on interviews with different legal experts (attorneys, judges, prosecutors, police, etc.).
-Each episode interviews a legal expert or animal advocate who will analyze a specific animal cruelty case.
+Based on interviews with different legal experts (attorneys, judges, prosecutors, police, etc.), each episode features interviews with a legal expert or animal advocate who analyzes a specific animal cruelty case.
 She writes: